gabbersepp/dev.to-posts/blog-posts/net-internals/net-bitness/net-bitness.md

 ![](./assets/bitness-selection.jpg)

 # Proving the bitness
 OK.
 You compiled your app with `Any CPU` and you execute it somewhere.
 How can you determine the bitness?
 This is easy.
-Open the Taskmanager, find your process and read the content of the `platform` column:
+Open the task manager, find your process and read the content of the `platform` column:

 ![](./assets/taskmanager.jpg)

-# Installationpaths
+# Installation paths
 You want to see the installed versions of .NET framework.
 On my Windows 10, the runtimes are installed in this path: `C:\Windows\Microsoft.NET`.

 ![](./assets/install-path.jpg)